hans-jorg/stm32f746g/STM32F746GDISCO.md

 The other is the semihosting, which uses the debug lines to communicate.
 To output a character, a BKPT is used (new generations, above Cortex M1 and M3) or a SWI instruction.

 There is another technology called ITM serial, which uses the debug lines to transfer information.
 It works only when using SWD interface.
+It uses the PB3 pin.

 To use it, one must call the following routines: